"How do you generate word of mouth? Excellence, of course." Tom Peters

 I predict that by 2012, neuromonitoring will play a major role in the polling phase of research when it comes to the election.
 We will start to see that many of the predictions coming out of ACNielsen or Gallup will be based on neuroscience, rather than just asking people questions.
 Politics is such an emotional thing.
 It's driven by the opinions of those around us as well.
 The subconscious mind has an enormous influence.

-viagra for men canada The best evidence is a recent study which showed that when people were voting in churches, they were more inclined to vote for the Republicans.
+The best evidence is a recent study which showed that when people were voting in churches, they were more inclined to vote for the Republicans.
 Why?
 Republicans are against abortions.
 It's hard to be pro-abortion if you're standing in a church, right?
 At the subconscious level, you are more inclined to vote for a certain party depending on what's happening around you.
 Those studies, for me, indicate that there are many signals around us that we have never taken into account using qualitative and quality research techniques.

 Excellent.
 Martin, I want to thank you for your time.